-US Government shut down was rather a budget issue appropriation issue for the new fiscal year.
-It was connected with US debt ceiling, but shut-down issue was a short term one (connected only with the spending for next fiscal), but debt ceiling a long term problem (connected with the long term borrowing limit.)
+The US Government shutdown was rather a budget issue appropriation issue for the new fiscal year.
+It was connected with the US debt ceiling, but the shutdown issue was a short-term one (connected only with the spending for the next fiscal), but the debt ceiling was a long-term problem (connected with the long-term borrowing limit.)

-[ Relate the Shut-down issue with a case like Indian Budget got passed in Loksabha but not in Rajyasabha; Debt ceiling can be related with the provisions of the FRBM act which places restrictions on the Fiscal Deficit]
+[ Relate the Shutdown issue with a case like the Indian Budget got passed in Lok Sabha but not in Rajya Sabha; the Debt ceiling can be related to the provisions of the FRBM act which places restrictions on the Fiscal Deficit].

 Solutions to US Debt Ceiling Crisis and US Shut down

 - The 2013 crisis began in January 2013 and ended on October 17, 2013, with the passing of the Continuing Appropriations Act, of 2014, though the debate continues.